 With the “Ignore local traffic within the LAN” option enabled, NetWorx can report lower usage than expected.
 It is common to see up to 5–10% under-reporting, depending on the specifics of your network connection.
 You can set the “Usage adjustment factor” in the hidden options to match NetWorx and your ISP data more closely.

 Ignoring local traffic within the LAN requires a network driver that comes with the installation package, and therefore is not available in the portable edition.
-It is however possible to ignore local traffic in the portable edition if you have WinPCap installed on your computer.
-In this case you can selectively ignore local traffic on a specific interface by choosing it from the drop-down list of monitored interfaces.

 The Networks button lets you exclude certain networks from monitoring.
 For example, if you have got NetWorx installed on a laptop and you would like it to monitor traffic in your home network only, you can use this feature.
 It detects all networks that you connect to and identifies them based on the MAC address of the default gateway.
 You can either monitor all networks that you are roaming in, or specify networks to monitor.